sudojarvis/VmInstance/README.md

 This will contain credentials including details of Service Account, SSH Key and Cloud Function being scanned.

-Credentials: Service Account credential key for authenticating with cloud compute and cloud functions.
+- Credentials: Service Account credential key for authenticating with cloud compute and cloud functions.
-Location: The location of the cloud function.
+- Location: The location of the cloud function.
-functionName: The name of the cloud function.
+- functionName: The name of the cloud function.
-user: The user is username of the compute instance.
+- user: The user is username of the compute instance for ssh connection.
-zone: The zone of the compute instance.
+- zone: The zone of the compute instance.

 Use the following format for request body: